noi-techpark/odh-docs/source/glossary.rst

       description <database-def>`.

    Reader
-      A core component of the |bdp|\, the Reader extract data form the Database and sends it to the web services.
+      A core component of the |odh|\, the Reader extract data form the Database and sends it to the web services.
 See the :ref:`detailed description <reader-def>`.